-13 Of course, the question 'what is feminist theory?' is highly discussed amongst feminist writers and generates various often very different responses.
-For a critical survey of the question that reaches a not dissimilar assessment to the very general suggestion advanced here, see Beasley, 1999.
+1 Of course, the question 'what is feminist theory?' is highly discussed Among feminist writers and generates various often very different responses.
+For a critical survey of the question that reaches a not dissimilar assessment to the very general suggestion advanced here, see Beasley (1999).

-14 I use the word loosely.
-If findings are inconsistent clearly forms of critical resolution are required.
+2 I use the word loosely.
+If findings are inconsistent, forms of critical resolution are clearly required.